ibm-cloud-docs/schematics/troubleshooting/ts-workspace-failure.md

 ```
 {: screen}

-The `terraform.tfstate` file size must be less than 2 MB.
-When you create workspace from an existing Terraform state file, the `terraform.tfstate` file size must be less than 2 MB.
-Greater than 2 MB state file size is not supported in the {{site.data.keyword.bpshort}}.
-Rerun the workspace create operation with a size that is less than 2 MB state file.
+The `terraform.tfstate` file must be less than 2 MB.
+When you create workspace from an existing Terraform state file, the `terraform.tfstate` file must be less than 2 MB.
+Greater than 2 MB state file is not supported in the {{site.data.keyword.bpshort}}.
+Rerun the workspace create operation with less than 2 MB state file.
 {: tsResolve}